 “I will work with Mark McGowan and my Labor colleagues from day one to implement our Plan for Jobs and to advocate for local projects that create local jobs.”

-With the WAEC having declared the result, Mrs Winton defeated outgoing Liberal MP Paul Miles by securing 57.3 per cent of the two party preferred vote.
+With the WAEC having declared the result, Mrs Winton defeated outgoing Liberal MLA Paul Miles by securing 57.3 per cent of the two party preferred vote.
 This represents a swing of 18.2 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.